Consumer Protection in the Digital Economy: Issues for developing countries

 About the Event

-The session will explore emerging approaches to deal with online consumer protection, including in trade agreements, with a particular focus on a few regional trade agreements (RTAs) and the World Trade Organization Joint Statement Initiative Agreement on Electronic Commerce.
-Experts will also address the unique challenges faced by developing countries in modernizing their consumer protection policies by offering insights on how these nations can strengthen their frameworks moving forward.
+The session explored emerging approaches to deal with online consumer protection, including in trade agreements, with a particular focus on a few regional trade agreements (RTAs) and the World Trade Organization Joint Statement Initiative Agreement on Electronic Commerce.
+Experts also addressed the unique challenges faced by developing countries in modernizing their consumer protection policies by offering insights on how these nations can strengthen their frameworks moving forward.

 This webinar is the first in a series of technical sessions hosted by the International Institute for Sustainable Development (IISD).
 It aims to enhance participants' understanding of how key policy and regulatory frameworks are being adapted to support the expansion of the digital economy and digital trade.
 We gratefully acknowledge the valuable support of the Swedish International Development Cooperation Agency (SIDA).

-The session is open to the public and will be particularly valuable for trade policy-makers, especially those from developing countries.
+The session was open to the public and was particularly valuable for trade policy-makers, especially those from developing countries.

 Panel